 How to Get the Marketing Budget You Deserve

 We know it can feel awkward to ask for more budget, especially if your marketing was less successful than you hoped for this year.
-(Thanks, pandemic.)
 That doesn’t mean you shouldn’t try, though.
 If you can make a reasonable request, backed by data (ideally), you might be surprised at how generous your budget stakeholders can be.

-Hopefully these five tips help you find success, and if you have any tips that helped you get more funds, please let us know.
+We hope these five tips help you find success, and if you have any tips that helped you get more funds, please let us know.

 1) Show them what works.